katsuhirokomatsu/UI_Reemployment/README.md

-# Code for "Mitigation of Moral Hazard in Unemployment Insurance"
+# Code

 - src/python: Code for calibration and simulation
 - input: Externally chosen parameters and data moments used for calibration
-- output: Calibration results# UI_Reemployment
+- output: Calibration results
-# UI_Reemployment